DaveBackus/Data_Bootcamp_Book/py-fun1.md

 # Python fundamentals 1

 ---
 **Overview.**  Time to start programming!
 We work our way through some of the essentials of Python's core language.
+We do this in the Spyder coding environment.
 Part 1 of 2.

 **Python tools.**  Syntax, Spyder, calculations, assignments, strings, lists, built-in functions, objects, methods, tab completion, object inspector.